Lower back strength plays a central role in sports performance, allowing us to produce and maintain an athletic posture by stabilizing the spine.

 While abdominal exercises should certainly have a place in your arsenal, exercises that engage the lower back are just as important if you’re looking to increase support and stiffness in the lumbar spine.
 Furthermore building up strength and endurance in the lower back can help to reduce back pain and increase mobility.

-So what type of lower back exercises should you be doing as an athletes?
+So what type of lower back exercises should you be doing as an athlete?

 Isometric holds can be an effective means of improving stability and stiffness in the lower back.
 These type of exercises require the individual to hold their body in a specific position for a set amount of time.
 The back extension and plank have been proven effective in activating the muscles in the lower back while also minimizing the load placed on the spine.